Building Large-Scale English-Romanian Literary Translation Resources with Open Models: Dataset Description

 \subsection{Statistical Overview}

 To support reproducibility and downstream benchmarking, we provide a detailed statistical overview of \tftwoenroThreeM, highlighting its diversity, consistency, and cost-efficiency.

-\begin{itemize} \item \textbf{Diversity:} Prompt construction ensures uniform coverage of main characters, morals, and settings; no single template or theme dominates, unlike many traditional narrative datasets. \item \textbf{Length:} On average, stories are $\approx 450$ tokens per language ($\approx 900$ tokens per EN–RO pair) ---enforcing length consistency and facilitating model training. \item \textbf{Quality:} All Romanian entries were generated using locally fine-tuned open models (Section~\ref{sec:results}), achieving high rubric and BLEU scores on held-out test sets (see Tables~\ref{tab:bleu-tf2-vs-base},~\ref{tab:llm-tf2-vs-base} ).
-Spot-checks confirm high fluency, coherence, and cultural adaptation. \item \textbf{Cost:} As all data was generated with open-source models on local hardware, the marginal cost of producing the entire dataset is negligible—removing the principal financial barrier to large-scale corpus creation. \end{itemize}
+\begin{itemize} \item \textbf{Diversity:} Prompt construction, inherited from \tfoneenThreeM, ensures uniform coverage of main characters, morals, and settings through stratified sampling across diverse thematic categories; no single template or theme dominates, unlike many traditional narrative datasets. \item \textbf{Length:} On average, stories are $\approx 450$ tokens per language ($\approx 900$ tokens per EN–RO pair) ---enforcing length consistency and facilitating model training. \item \textbf{Quality:} All Romanian entries were generated using locally fine-tuned open models (Section~\ref{sec:results}), achieving high rubric and BLEU scores on held-out test sets (see Tables~\ref{tab:bleu-tf2-vs-base},~\ref{tab:llm-tf2-vs-base} ).
+Manual inspection of random samples confirms high fluency, coherence, and cultural adaptation. \item \textbf{Cost:} As all data was generated with open-source models on local hardware, the marginal cost of producing the entire dataset is negligible—removing the principal financial barrier to large-scale corpus creation. \end{itemize}

-Taken together, these properties position \tftwoenroThreeM as a high-quality, scalable resource for research in low-resource literary translation and controllable generation, particularly in culturally rich domains.
+These properties make \tftwoenroThreeM well-suited for research in literary translation and cross-lingual narrative generation.